Venustiano Carranza: Convention of Aguascalientes, meeting of the revolutionary generals, October 1914

-With the ouster of Huerta, the broad coalition to achieve that goal cracked.
+With the ousting of Huerta, the broad coalition to achieve that goal cracked.
 Constitutionalist factions met to decide the way forward.
 Although Carranza was characterized as the primer jefe of the Constitutionalists, in fact, the many military leaders in various regions were semi-autonomous from Carranza and not especially loyal to him.
 The national coalition that Carranza hoped to forge was a secondary consideration for many fighting for gains at the local level.

 Having pledged to convene a convention, Carranza sought to control it insofar as he could.
 He set the date for October 1, 1914 in Mexico City, which his troops had occupied.
 Carranza offered his resignation to the delegates, who refused the gesture since he had chosen most of them himself.
 In any case, he expected the meeting to ratify his leadership position.
 The radicals in Carranza's coalition agreed to the change in venue for the meeting, going to Aguascalientes, northwest of the capital.

 In the run-up to the convention, both those loyal to Carranza and the increasingly independent Villa were recruiting soldiers, since political gains usually depended on military strength on the ground.
 Villa welcomed soldiers from the defeated Federal Army into his ranks; Carrancistas were recruiting in Veracruz and the Isthmus of Tehuantepec, with signing bonuses.
 Carranza's forces gained war materiel that Huerta had stored in Tehuantepec.
 The meeting in Mexico City, which had included some political leaders, went forward on October 1, but another, more important meeting was planned for Aguascalientes, ostensibly on neutral ground, and were to include only military leaders, which resulted in a number of his most articulate generals not attending.

 Many of those attending the convention sought a middle way between Villa, Zapata, and Carranza, seeing Villa and Zapata too radical and Carranza too conservative.
 Those seeking the middle ground were Obregón of Sonora, Eulalio Gutiérrez of San Luis Potosí, and Lucio Blanco.
 They gathered enough support to elect Gutiérrez interim president of Mexico, but for just 20 days.
 The convention thus demoted Carranza making him subordinate to Gutiérrez; it likewise removed Villa from military command.
 But Carranza simply ignored the decisions of the convention, and recalled his generals from Aguascalientes.

 When it was clear the convention had failed to resolve the issues between revolutionary leaders, the factions prepared to meet in armed combat.
 Obregón and the Sonorans stayed with Carranza, perhaps making the calculation that they would have a greater voice in his movement than with Villa.
 Carranza was in a weakened position, since he controlled only limited territory and had fewer troops than Villa and Zapata.
 He had lost supporters and was forced to abandon the capital for Veracruz state as his stronghold.
 The territory he held was important, the oil-rich Gulf Coast and Mexico's two main ports.
 With the outbreak of hostilities between the winners against Huerta, the Revolution entered another major phase.